 Different types of car weights

-In the list above, we are talking about the Curb weight, which means that it’s the weight without driver, passenger, and cargo.
-This is the most common weight to talk about.
+In the list above, we are talking about the curb weight, which means that it’s the weight without driver, passenger, and cargo.
+This is the most common weight used.
 But if you are searching for different weights, you will find a lot of options.
 Here are the most common different types of weight with a short explanation:

 - Gross Weight: The weight of a car with max cargo loaded and with the driver and all passengers.